hackerman008/hackerman008.github.io/about.markdown

 permalink: /about/
 ---

-I am a self-taught Malware Analyst and Red Team enthusiast with practical experience in analyzing complex malware and building red teaming tools.
-My journey in cybersecurity started two years ago and from that time I have been constantly gaining new skills and honing my craft in both defense and offensive security.
+I am an **Ethical Hacker and Malware Researcher**, primarily self-taught, with a strong focus on **malware development, offensive security tool development, malware analysis**.
+My passion for cybersecurity began almost two years ago and since then, I have been on a continuous journey of learning and improving my skills in both offensive and defensive security.